hyperledger-labs/splice/cluster/README.md

    cncluster backup_nodes <old_migration_id> validator1
    cncluster backup_nodes <old_migration_id> splitwell
    ```
-   You want to launch the commands in parallel, as it can be very slow if done sequentially.
+   Our backups are slow, specifically the SV backups can take upto 10 mins.
+So you want to get started early and launch the commands in parallel.
    Note that our tooling currently doesn't support backing up our runbook nodes.
    If they break we need to redeploy them with empty state.
 1. In the event of a disaster recovery, you need to agree on a timestamp (in the format “2024-04-17T19:12:02Z”) with the byzantine majority of the SVs and execute the following commands: